SASTRA-iGEM2019/ToeholdSwitchDesign/README.md

-# Toehold switch modelling
+# Second-generation toehold switch design

-Three open-source tools developed for machine-learning based design of RNA devices, namely toehold switches.
+Three open-source tools were developed for machine-learning based design of RNA devices, namely toehold switches.
+They have been developed for second-generation toehold switch designs, but could be adapted for first-generation toehold switches.

 (1) GrammarParser.py: